stronganchor/livestream-embedder/readme.txt

 4. Use the `[livestream_embedder]` shortcode in your posts or pages to embed the live stream.

 == Frequently Asked Questions ==

+= How does this plugin interact with YouTube? =

+This plugin uses the YouTube iframe API and the YouTube Data API to fetch video data and display YouTube live streams or recent videos.
+You must provide a YouTube API key in order to access YouTube's video data.

 = How do I get a YouTube Data API key? =